vintasoftware/django-virtual-models/docs/tutorial.md

 Now the view works fine, without any N+1 queries or missing annotations!
 The `VirtualModelListAPIView` automatically uses the serializer and its virtual model to get an optimized queryset by overriding the `get_queryset` method.

 !!! warning
     If you override the `get_queryset` method without calling super, the virtual model integration will not work.
-Either call `super().get_queryset()` or use the `v.GenericVirtualModelViewMixin` in case you have custom base view classes.
-Check the [source code](https://github.com/vintasoftware/django-virtual-models/blob/main/django_virtual_models/generic_views.py) to learn how it works.
+Either call `super().get_queryset()` or use the `GenericVirtualModelViewMixin` in case you have custom base view classes.
+Read more about why on section ["How DRF serializer integration works"](#how-drf-serializer-integration-works).

 !!! warning
-    If you already use a custom serializer class, use the `v.VirtualModelSerializerMixin`.
+    If you already use a custom serializer class, use the `VirtualModelSerializerMixin`.
 Check the [source code](https://github.com/vintasoftware/django-virtual-models/blob/main/django_virtual_models/serializers.py) to learn how it works.

 ### Using filtered prefetches